 That’s when I got the paper sorter that became a rainbow.

-Before I found the paper organizer, well before I even got out of the neighborhood, I also found a leopard print rug for $5, a rattan side table for $2, and a mid-century modern chrome chair for $2.
+Before I found the paper organizer, well before I even got out of the neighborhood, I also found a leopard print rug for $5, a rattan side table for $2, and a mid-century modern chair with chrome plating for $2.

 We had to make a pit stop back home before proceeding with yard saleing.

-I almost just tossed the chair, but then I remembered how Bar Keeper’s Friend had cleaned up the hardware on the radio turned bar cabinet so well.
-So, I gave it a whirl (and a lot of elbow grease) and ended up with this…
+I almost just tossed the chair, but then I remembered how Bar Keeper’s Friend had cleaned up the hardware on the radio turned bar cabinet so nicely.
+I decided to give it a whirl (and a lot of elbow grease) and ended up with this…

 Y’all, I was shocked.
 Grunt Labor saw it and said “It doesn’t even look like the same chair.”